Enhanced N=8 Supersymmetry of ABJM Theory on R(8) and R(8)/Z(2): Manifestly SO(8) invariant ABJM scalar potential

 \subsection{Acknowledgements}

-We thank Dongsu Bak, David J. Gross, Seok Kim, Jeong-Hyuk Park, C. Socchiciu and Takao Suyama for useful discussions and comments, and Martin Cederwall, Neil Lambert, Hao Lin and Tasso Petkou for several correspondences.
+We thank Dongsu Bak, David J. Gross, Jeong-Hyuck Park, C. Socchiciu and Takao Suyama for useful discussions and comments, and Martin Cederwall, Neil Lambert, Hai Lin and Anastasios Petkou for several correspondences.
 SJR thanks the hospitality of the Kavli Institute for Theoretical Physics during the course of this work.
-This work was supported in part by the KOSEF-SRC-R11-2005-021, KOSEF-2009-008-0372, KRF-2005-084-C00003 and in part by the U.S. National Science Foundation under Grant No. PHY05-51164 at KITP (SJR).
+This work was supported in part by the National Research Foundation grants SRC-R11-2005-021, 2005-009-3843, 2009-008-0372, 2010-220-C00003, EU-FP Marie Curie Training Program (KICOS-2009-06318) and in part by the U.S. National Science Foundation under Grant No. PHY05-51164 at KITP (SJR).

+20pt Note added: After this paper was submitted on ArXiv, there appeared further works exploiting the supersymmetry enhancement for ABJM theory with higher-rank gauge group $U(N_1)_k \times U(N_2)_{-k}$ at $k=1, 2$ \cite{furtherworks}.